 It’s fall, ya’ll, and that means leaf-peeping season is upon us.
 In some parts of Tennessee, the leaves are already starting to change color and drift to the ground.
 Here is a list of the top 5 places in the state to see the most vibrant colors this season.

 Chattanooga.
 It’s not called The Scenic City for nothing!
 The Tennessee River meanders gently through the heart of downtown Chattanooga, and a handful of mountains surround it.
 There are several ways to see the fall colors in this town, starting with the river.
 The Southern Belle Riverboat and Tennessee Aquarium’s River Gorge Explorer both have fall color cruises down the Tennessee River that offer some of them most spectacular views in the area.
 Hikers can explore the trials at Signal Point National Park atop Signal Mountain, which, in addition to being free, also boasts one of the best bird’s eye views of the Tennessee River Gorge in the city.
-Another great viewpoint is atop Lookout Mountain at Point Park.
+Another great viewpoint is atop Lookout Mountain at Point Park where you can take advantage of Lookout Mountain Hang Gliding.
 The main trail leads to the northernmost end of Lookout Mountain and offers a stunning glimpse of downtown Chattanooga and the Tennessee River.
 If the river’s not your thing, try a ride aboard the Tennessee Valley Railroad as it snakes through the Tennessee Valley, offering up close views of the passing landscape.

 Smoky Mountains.
 The Great Smoky Mountains National Park is one of the country’s most visited national parks.
 Offering free admission, the park boasts more than 800 square miles of forested land, with mountain ranges in Tennessee and North Carolina.
 Leaf-peepers will find hiking and biking trails, including more than 70 miles of the Appalachian Trail, paved roads, and scenic overlooks.
 Visitors headed to the Gatlinburg, Pigeon Forge and Sevierville area can get a sneak peek of what to expect on their fall foliage trek by checking out the “Fall Color Update” on the park’s website.
 (PS – Here’s where to eat!)